DoSOCSv2/DoSOCSv2/doc/configuration.md

 and each one overrides any values from the previous one.
 Any value that is undefined in a config file will default to its value in the config file before it in the resolution order.

-There is no 'internal default' config that does not exist in a disk file--if none of the files in the resolution order exist, `dosocs2` cannot run.

 One can see the resolution order and the effective configuration using `dosocs2 configtest`.
 One may also pass the `-f` option to this command to see the